 How to Make Chocolate Peanut Butter Overnight Oats

-- First, mash the banana in a medium bowl.
-You should be able to do so with a fork.
+- First, mash the banana in a medium bowl with a fork (or small food processor/bender).

-- Then, transfer the banana to a mason jar (or drinking glass) with the chia seeds, oats, and plant-based milk.
-Stir thoroughly and then transfer it to the fridge.
+- Transfer the banana to a mason jar (or drinking glass) and stir in the chia seeds, oats, and plant-based milk.
+Transfer it to the fridge.

-- Add the peanut butter (or nut/seed butter of choice), coconut milk, and dairy-free chocolate to a small heat-proof bowl.
-Either microwave for 30 seconds OR use a double-boiler to melt all the ingredients, stirring well to combine.
+- To prepare the topping, add the peanut butter, coconut milk, and dairy-free chocolate to a small heat-proof bowl.
+Microwave for 30 seconds OR use a double-boiler to melt the ingredients, stirring well to combine.

-- Finally, pour the ganache over the chia oat mixture and leave the overnight oats to thicken for at least 2 hours or overnight.
-Optionally top with some peanuts or your favorite toppings, and then enjoy!
+- Pour the ganache over the chia oat mixture and chill the chocolate PB overnight oats for at least 2 hours or overnight.
+Optionally add toppings and enjoy!

-Store: These vegan overnight oats make for a fantastic meal-prep breakfast or snack.
-Once prepared, you can store these jars of peanut butter overnight oats in the refrigerator (covered) for up to 5 days.
+Store: Store the prepared jars of chocolate peanut butter overnight oats in the refrigerator (covered) for up to 5 days.

-Freeze: I prefer to make overnight oats fresh since they take no time at all to prep.
-However, if you want to freeze them, do so in an airtight container for up to 3 months.
-Then, allow them to thaw in the refrigerator overnight before topping with additional toppings and serving.
+Freeze: You can freeze base overnight oats in an airtight container for up to 3 months.
+Thaw in the refrigerator overnight before adding toppings and serving.

 FAQs

-Overnight oats are best enjoyed straight from the fridge.
-However, microwave them (for between 1-2 minutes) if you’d prefer a warm version.
+Overnight oats are best enjoyed chilled.
+However, you could microwave them (for 40-80 seconds) if you’d prefer.

-- For more peanut butter flavor: Add a spoonful of the nut butter to the banana overnight oats mixture, too.
-If it’s quite hard/solid, microwave it first.
+- For more peanut butter flavor: Add a tablespoon of peanut butter (or peanut butter powder) to the banana overnight oats.

 - Homemade nut-free granola